JosephTLyons/change-line-length/README.md

 whatever you like.

 ## TODO:
+- [ ] Remove bugginess (jittering wrap guide, sometimes it flickers between two settings)
-- [ ] Remove bugginess, fix error sound when using commands
+- [ ] Fix error sound when using commands
 - [ ] Find a way to discreetly store the current index adjustment instead of using package settings
 - [ ] Present array for user to insert in settings (Settings UI for array?)